r-grandorder/tri-hermes/en/pages/gotterdamerung.md

 What kind of barbarian are they?
 It sounds like they're trying to cut their way through our defenses!

 **B：P.A.
 System</b>
 Do they realize how much time I spent reinforcing this armor...?
-There's no way anything should be able to break through it this easily...</span>
+There's no way anything should be able to break through it this easily...

 **B：P.A.
 System</b>
 I&ndash;I mean, the old me spent a ton of time making sure of that!
-What kind of weapon or Noble Phantasm do they have that could possibly do this!?</span>
+What kind of weapon or Noble Phantasm do they have that could possibly do this!?

 **Mash:**
 ...Senpai.